 - PSCI 2040 International Relations

 - PSCI 2060 International Law and Politics

-- PSCI 3640 American Foreign Policy

 - PSCI 4050 African Politics and Government

 - PSCI 4100 International Political Economy

 - PSCI 4640 The Politics of Developing Nations

-- PSCI 4650 Industrialized Democracies
+- PSCI 4953 Politics (local and international) Internship

 Of these, PSCI 2040, PSCI 4100 and PSCI 4640 are required.
-The remaining nine hours may be taken as electives from the courses listed above as well as from the other international courses offered in the department, namely PSCI 4953/4956.
+The remaining nine hours may be taken as electives from the courses listed above as well as from the other international courses offered in the department, namely PSCI 4953/ PSCI 4956.
 Further, it is recommended that students pursuing a Minor in International Affairs also take a course in Economics, nine (9) credit hours in a foreign language, and participate in a Study Abroad program for at least one semester.